SPO employees bring joy to children at Life Student Centre through Project Painting Smiles

 SPO volunteers working together as a team to add colours to the walls in the centre.
 Volunteers had to use the ladder to reach the higher portions of the wall to complete the murals.

 This year, SPO partnered Life Community Services Society – Life Student Centre, a non-profit organisation that supports children from underprivileged families.
 Our volunteers worked alongside the children to paint the murals under the guidance of Singaporean artist, Mary Bernadette Lee.
 The artist had earlier facilitated an arts workshop for the children and incorporated their original drawings and her illustrations as part of the mural designs.
+Catch some of SPO's volunteers in this behind-the-scenes video story as they share their personal thoughts and experiences on the Company’s corporate giving efforts.

 The team of SPO volunteers with Singaporean artist, Mary Bernadette Lee.